navgurukul/bhanwari-devi/README.md

 ### In case of doubt

 If you still have some doubt or suggestions, about how things works in this repo.
 Please feel free to contact Vikash, Saquib or Komal.
-We are more than happy to get on a call and make things more clear to you. afterall, you are trying to build things together with us.
+We are more than happy to get on a call and make things more clear to you. afterall, you are trying to build things with us.

 ## Scripts that makes our day-to-day life easy.